KatherineHey/LeetCodeRun/AlgorithmNote/Graph.md

             // Going through neighbors to rebuild edges of cur for (Node nei: cur.neighbors) {
+                // Since it's a graph (could have cycle), you could have cloned the node already
-                // Clone the neighbor if not exist if (!map.containsKey(nei)) {
+                // Clone the neighbor node only if not already exists if (!map.containsKey(nei)) {
                     map.put(nei, new Node(nei.val));
                     q.offer(nei);
                 }

-                map.get(cur).neighbors.add(map.get(nei));
+                // Always add neighbor to cur's neighbors list
+                // Since this is the first time reaching neighbor node from cur map.get(cur).neighbors.add(map.get(nei));
             }
         }